Table of Contents Show

 It is said that the bridge’s color was officially selected as orange vermilion as it fits perfectly with the surroundings of the bridge and enhances its visibility even on extremely foggy mornings.

-Before the bridge was constructed, the only way to travel from San Francisco to Marin County was via boats.
+Before the bridge was constructed, the only way to travel from San Francisco to Marin County was via boat.
 In the late 1910s, the project of building a bridge was proposed to the government.

 The project was first given to Engineer Joseph Strauss, who was later rejected as the structure he proposed was not up to the aesthetic requirements.
 This project was later passed on to Architect Irving Morrow, and the construction began on January 5, 1933.

-If you like the aesthetic view of rivers from the bridge, this place in our Western Road Trip Ideas will fit your taste.
+If you like the aesthetic view of rivers from the bridge, this place in our Road Trip Ideas will fit your taste.

 10. Mojave National Preserve